What Services and Programs does Northwest Access Fund offer?

 - Complete and return an IDA application.
 This can be done online or we can mail you a hard copy.

-- Participate in a financial coaching appointment to determine if you are a good fit for the program.
-If you are approved, you will complete a Savings Agreement & other enrollment forms.
+- Schedule a financial coaching appointment with Northwest Access Fund.
+The coach will determine whether you would be a good fit for the program and can help you develop achievable savings goals.
+If you are approved, you will complete a Savings Agreement & other enrollment documents.

-- Once the account is set up, you must make regular monthly deposits in the account.
-Deposits will be made by electronic funds transfer on a day of the month that you choose.
+- After the enrollment forms are completed, we will help you open a special IDA custodial bank account.
+Once the account is set up, you must make regular monthly deposits into the account.
+Deposits can be made by automatic electronic funds transfer on a day of the month of your choosing.

 What income can I use to save for the IDA?